Corpus Linguistics Glossary

-Anaphora: Pronouns, noun phrases, etc. which refer back to something already mentioned in a text; sometimes the term is used more loosely—and, technically, incorrectly— to refer in general to items which co-refer, even when they do not occur in the text itself (expophora) or when they refer forwards rather than backwards in the text (cataphora).
+Anaphora: Pronouns, noun phrases, etc. which refer to something already mentioned in a text; sometimes the term is used more loosely—and, technically, incorrectly— to refer in general to items which co-refer, even when they do not occur in the text itself (exophora) or when they refer forwards rather than backwards in the text (cataphora).

 Annotation: (1) The practice of adding explicit additional information to the machine-readable text; (2) The physical representation of such information.

 ARCHER: a Representative Corpus of Historical English Registers